SinghHrmn/seleniumhq.github.io/website_and_docs/content/documentation/about/style.en.md

 For this you need to use `disableCodeBlock=true` instead of `langEqualsHeader=true`

-You need to specify which parts are code and which are not yourself now, like this:
+You need to be explicit about which parts are code and which are not, do not indent plain text or it will still be treated like a codeblock:

     {{</* tabpane disableCodeBlock=true */>}}
     {{</* tab header="Java" */>}}